Storing whisky correctly

 - ✅ In a bar with doors

-- ✅ In original packaging (cardboard protects against light!)
+- ✅ In its original packaging (cardboard protects from light!)

-Practical tip: Store particularly valuable or old bottles in their original boxes.
-This protects them not only from light but also from dust, thus preserving their collector's value.
+Practical tip: Store particularly valuable or old bottles in their original cartons.
+This not only protects them from light, but also from dust and preserves their collector's value.

 🌡️ 15-20°C is ideal

-Whisky doesn't like it too hot or too cold – just like Goldilocks in the fairy tale.
-The optimal storage temperature is between 15 and 20 degrees Celsius .
+Whiskey doesn't like it too hot or too cold – just like Goldilocks in the fairy tale.
+The optimal storage temperature is between 15 and 20 degrees Celsius.

 - Alcohol evaporates faster